Different Views on the Sabbath Day

 Many early Christians believed that Christians did not have to keep the Sabbath day at all.
 They thought that after the death and resurrection of Jesus Christ, the Sabbath day had been abolished and replaced with the Lord’s Day.
 Thus, they only kept the Lord’s Day on Sunday.

 These non-Sabbatarian Christians still acknowledged that the Sabbath day was the seventh day of the week, Saturday.
 They did not think that Sunday was the Sabbath day, or that the Sabbath day was changed from Saturday to Sunday.
-Even as they kept the Lord’s Day on Sunday by ceasing from work and holding holy assemblies, they did not think that they were keeping Sabbath on Sunday.
+Even as they kept the Lord’s Day on Sunday by ceasing from work and holding holy assembly, they did not think that they were keeping Sabbath on Sunday.

 Reformed